-Spring is all about renewal for me.
+The new year is all about renewal for me.
 This week I am working on refreshing a few spaces and things that have been overlooked for many months.
 I’m going to bet these three things need attention in your house too.
 Wondering if and how to clean your tweezers, hairbrushes and other dirty things in your home?
-I’m sharing a few tips to tidying up those things you use everyday.
+Today, I’m sharing a few tips to tidying up those things you use everyday.

-I woke up on April 1st with an overwhelming desire to declutter my house.
+I currently have an overwhelming desire to declutter my house.
 On the surface, my house is pretty neat and clean.
 It’s important for me to have a clutter free space otherwise I find myself starting to feel a little out of control.
 My biggest problem though is my inability to get things back into their proper spots.
 I’m learning that it’s because my spaces are packed and simply cannot take anymore stuff so it spills out onto every flat surface in my home.
 This is obviously something I can’t fix in one day and it’s going to take me some time to work through every cabinet and drawer but it has become my personal mission this year to live a calmer life at home and that starts with the clutter.

 So, what can I tackle today and finish?